 "Your productivity is now less important than the productivity of the whole team."
-Communication overhead is the price paid to enable a bunch of individuals.
-Without the need to drag them into every meeting, or involve them in every email thread they can be productive.
+Communication overhead is the price paid to enable a bunch of individuals, without the need to drag them into every meeting, or involve them in every email thread so they can be productive.

-This short paragraph help me to realize that knowing how to communicate is a skill a successful leader needs to have.
+This short paragraph helped me realize that knowing how to communicate is a skill a successful leader needs to have.
 As with project management I picked it up on the side.
 I always enjoyed writing release notes after a particular release went out.
 Why not?
-What could be more important than that the changes you did are now finally in production and that feels good and the positive effect is that everyone is updated about relevant changes.
+What could be more important than that the changes you made are now finally in production and that feels good and the positive effect is that everyone is updated about relevant changes.

 Communication is crucial.
 But not only in written form.
 Being able to present your projects and ideas in front of people is important to get your ideas across.
 Again: "Your productivity is now less important than the productivity of the whole team".
 And this goes both ways.
-Representing the team in meetings, or informing the team or the company about things that are happening.
+Representing the team in meetings is as crucial as informing the team or the company about things that are happening.
 I, as a manager, might spend more time communicating than my colleagues who are not bothered with that and write their code.

 Those are my strongest takeaways from the book "The Manager’s Path: A Guide for Tech Leaders Navigating Growth and Change" written by Camille Fournier.